Bitmap16/scribble-discord-bot/README.md

 - **Natural AI Conversations**: Powered by GPT-4o with a unique naive, furry personality
 - **Smart Activation**: Responds when mentioned with 85% fuzzy name matching
+- **Wake Word System**: Say the wake word to start a conversation that lasts until timeout
 - **User Profiling**: Automatically builds profiles of server members using AI
 - **Memory System**: Maintains persistent memories of interactions
 - **Moderation Actions**: Timeout, ban, nickname changes, and DMs